Using L1-relaxation and integer programming to obtain dual bounds for sparse PCA: Proof of Theorem

-Based on Proposition \ref{claim:structure-of-sol}, for any fixed $x \in T_k$, we can find out an optimal solution of \ref{eq:bound} in closed form.
+Now repeating the above step, we obtain the result. \Halmos \endproof Based on Proposition \ref{claim:structure-of-sol}, for any fixed $x \in T_k$, we can find out an optimal solution of \ref{eq:bound} in closed form.
 Now we would like to know, for which vector $x$, the scaling factor $\|v^1\|_2 + \ldots + \|v^m\|_2$ will be the largest.
 Let $\rho$ be obtained by solving the following optimization problem:

 Then we obtain

 Although the optimal objective value of \ref{eq:app-ratio} is hard to compute exactly, we can still find an upper bound.